doocs/leetcode/solution/0400-0499/0458.Poor Pigs/README_EN.md

 <ol>
 	<li>Choose some live pigs to feed.</li>
 	<li>For each pig, choose which buckets to feed it.
-The pig will consume all the chosen buckets simultaneously and will take no time.</li>
+The pig will consume all the chosen buckets simultaneously and will take no time.
+Each pig can feed from any number of buckets, and each bucket can be fed from by any number of pigs.</li>
 	<li>Wait for <code>minutesToDie</code> minutes.
 You may <strong>not</strong> feed any other pigs during this time.</li>
 	<li>After <code>minutesToDie</code> minutes have passed, any pigs that have been fed the poisonous bucket will die, and all others will survive.</li>
 	<li>Repeat this process until you run out of time.</li>